watson/npm-dependency-db/README.md

   hard-coded key
 - `live` - If `true`, the feed will be kept open while waiting for new changes.
 Defaults to `false`
+- `npmDb` - Set to a levelDB instance to use separate levelDB to store the raw npm feed.
+This will allow you to delete the indexed levelDB database without having to re-download the entire npm feed

 ### `Event: init`